sonyahack1/PortSwigger/SSRF-7_whitelist-based_input_filter/PortSwigger_SSRF-SSRF_with_whitelist-based_input_filter___24.04.2025_.md

 > Ok.
 I will try some methods that probably work.

 > I know that there is logic on the server side to check the domain that the request comes to.
 For example, if i try to change "stock.weliketoshop.net"
-> to any other domain, then i will get an error from the server that the request should be made only to "stock.weliketoshop.net".
+> to any other domain, then i will get an error from the server that **the request should be made only to "stock.weliketoshop.net"**.

 > For example: